FelipeSBarros/foss4g_template/content/call-for-sponsors.md

 page_header_bg: "images/background/page-title-bg.jpg"
 date: 2020-11-05T15:40:24+06:00
-description: "We are honoured to invite you to take this opportunity to be a financial partner for the FOSS4G Europe conference in Tartu, Estonia in 2024.
-By sponsoring FOSS4GE 2024, You are extending your support to the whole open source geospatial community"
+description: "We are honoured to invite you to take this opportunity to be a financial partner for the FOSS4G 2024 conference in Belém, Brazil.
+By sponsoring the conference, You are extending your support to the whole open source geospatial community"
 draft: false
 ---